nymtech/nym/documentation/operators/src/nodes/troubleshooting.md

 ### My gateway seems to be running but appears offline

-Check if your [firewall status](./maintenance.md#configure-your-firewall) is active and if the needed ports are allowed.
+Check your [firewall](./maintenance.md#configure-your-firewall) is active and if the necessary ports are open / allowed.

-### My gateway (with network requester) "is still not online..."
+### My exit gateway "is still not online..."

-Remember the epoch takes up to 1h.
-It's important to run your node right after bonding so it responds positively on our API ping tests.
-Otherwise it may be blacklisted.
+The Nyx chain epoch takes up to 60 min.
+To prevent the gateway getting blacklisted, it's important to run it right after the bonding process to return positive response our API testing it's routing score.

-You may want to disconnect the network requester and let it run as a gatewy alone for some time to regain better routing score.
+You may want to disconnect the network requester and let it run as a gatewy alone for some time to regain better routing score and then areturn to the full [exit gateway finctionality](./gateway-setup.md#initialising-gateway-with-network-requester).

-If it won't help, simply un-bond, delete the config and initialize a new one.

 ## Validators